-As we all know, insoluble fibre does not work well for IBS patients, particularly those with diarrhoea predominant IBS.
+Insoluble fibre does not work well for IBS patients, particularly those with diarrhoea predominant IBS.
 Foods having a high content of insoluble fibre such as whole wheat pasta, wheat germ, popcorn, millets, quinoa, whole grain breads, whole nuts and seeds may trigger IBS symptoms.

 Wheat and wheat flour contain a protein called gluten, which some individuals find difficult to digest.
 Common trigger foods include white and whole wheat breads, crackers, cereals, pasta and baked foods.

-4. Raw vegetables:
+4. Raw Vegetables: